dominictarr/stack-expression/README.md

 => [ [a, b, c], [d, e, f] ]
 ```

-In this library, if a capture group `CATCH(...)` surrounds only text, then it captures
+In this library, the TEXT capture group is used to capture those characters directly.
-those characters. but if it surrounds other caputer groups, it groups the groups,
-and drops anything outside of groups.

-note the catch around the cell, `CATCH(cell)` then around that is a `JOIN` (to get lines)
+so there is a capture around the cell, `TEXT(cell)` then around that is a `JOIN` (to get lines)
-and then another catch to get the line as a group `CATCH(JOIN(CATCH(cell), ','))`
+and then another capture, GROUP, to get the line as a group `GROUP(JOIN(CATCH(cell), ','))`

 A repeating pattern with a separator is a very common pattern, but a pain
 to describe in a regular expression: `pattern (separator pattern)*`